Skip to main content

 Diversity, Equity, and Inclusion at Amica

-Ongoing efforts to diversify candidate pools, encourage diverse hiring, and focus on the promotion and retention of underrepresented employees continued in 2021.
+Amica engages in ongoing efforts to diversify candidate pools, encourage diverse hiring, and focus on the promotion and retention of underrepresented employees continued in 2021.
 We strive to create a place of belonging for all employees.
-The use of biennial engagement surveys was introduced to review all aspects of diversity and analyze diversity-related metrics, while continuing to research additional business intelligence reports as they become available.
+We use biennial engagement surveys to review all aspects of diversity and analyze diversity-related metrics, while continuing to research additional business intelligence reports as they become available.

 Involving Employees Across the Company